The Big Lunch brings millions of people together across the UK to share food and fun on the first weekend in June every year.

 The number of Big Lunch activities and events more than doubled to over 187,000 across the UK with attendees citing that they wanted to help bring their community together and thank neighbours and community members for being there during the crisis.

-This year’s research tells an interesting story of the importance of community connection with 91% of attendees saying The Big Lunch was just the kind of event that people needed at this time of Coronavirus; around 3.6m attendees saying it helped cheer people up; 84% of attendees telling us it made them feel less lonely and 86% said it helped to bring people from different ethnic backgrounds together.
+Our research from 2020 tells an interesting story of the importance of community connection with 91% of attendees saying The Big Lunch was just the kind of event that people needed at this time of Coronavirus; around 3.6m attendees saying it helped cheer people up; 84% of attendees telling us it made them feel less lonely and 86% said it helped to bring people from different ethnic backgrounds together.

 We believe that connected communities are stronger communities, and that together we are more able to face the local and global challenges ahead of us.